-Oculus Rift, MS HoloLens, ArcGIS, Photoscan, Reality Capture, zBrush (3D modeling software), AutoDesk Suite, Unity3D, HTML, CSS, MySQL, Adobe Creative Suite, Blender (3D modeling software), Veloview (LiDAR software), QGIS.
+Python, Oculus Rift, MS HoloLens, ArcGIS, Photoscan, Reality Capture, zBrush, AutoDesk Suite, Unity3D, HTML, CSS, MySQL, Adobe Creative Suite, Blender, Veloview, QGIS.

 Funding / Awards

-National Science Foundation - National Research Training Program Fellowship, January 2018 - Present.
+National Research Training Program Fellowship from the National Science Foundation, January 2018 - Present.

 International Enhancement Grant from the IU Office of the Vice President for International Afffairs, April 2018.